Pacimani/Golang-Concurrency-and-connectivity/README.md

 This repository contains my learning journey in Go, covering core concepts and practical implementations.
 Below is a summary of each topic covered:

-- **Syntax**: Basics of Go's syntax, including variable declarations, control structures, and error handling.
+- **Syntax**: Basics of Go's syntax, including variable declarations, control structures, and package management.
-- **Data Structures**: Working with arrays, slices, maps, and structs to handle data effectively.
+- **Data Structures**: Exploring arrays, slices, maps, and structs to organize and manipulate data.
+- **Functions**: Function declarations, parameter passing, return values, and closures.
+- **Object-Oriented Programming (OOP)**: Implementing OOP principles using Go’s unique type and interface system.
+- **Error Handling**: Techniques for error detection and handling to build robust applications.
-- **Concurrency**: Exploring goroutines and channels for concurrent processing and improved performance.
+- **Concurrency**: Utilizing goroutines and channels for efficient, concurrent processing.
-- **Connectivity**: Establishing network connections, working with HTTP and WebSocket protocols.
+- **Networking**: Establishing network connections, handling HTTP requests, and working with WebSocket protocols.
-- **High Performance**: Optimizing code for speed and resource efficiency, with a focus on memory management.

 Each folder includes code examples and exercises related to the topic.
 Happy coding!